Surinder Kaur: Illness and death

 Towards the later part of her life, wanting to get close to her mitti (her soil), Surinder Kaur settled in Panchkula in 2004, with an aim to construct a house in Zirakpur, near Chandigarh.
 Subsequently, on 22 December 2005, she suffered a heart attack and was admitted to General Hospital, Panchkula.
 Later, however, she recovered and personally went to Delhi to receive the coveted Padma Shri Award in January 2006.
 It is another matter that she was painfully aware of the events that delayed the honour for so long, despite her unparalleled contribution to Punjabi music.
 But even when she received the award, she was regretful that the nomination for the same had come from Haryana and not Punjab, India for which she worked tirelessly for over five decades.

 In 2006, a prolonged illness prompted her to seek treatment in the United States.
 She died in a New Jersey hospital on 14 June 2006 at the age of 77.
+"She had been in coma for most part of her hospitalisation in the USA".
 She was survived by three daughters, the eldest, singer Dolly Guleria who lives in Panchkula, followed by Nandini Singh and Pramodini Jaggi, both settled in New Jersey.

 Upon her death, the Prime minister of India, Dr. Manmohan Singh described her as "the nightingale of Punjab", and "a legend in Punjabi folk music and popular music and a trend-setter in Punjabi melody." and added, "I hope that her immortal voice will motivate other artists to practice the right Punjabi folk music tradition".